khshanovskyi/get_token/README.md

 ```
 ![Screenshot 2022-08-06 011347](https://user-images.githubusercontent.com/55089853/183218300-a2d2c65f-f909-4c9d-ab54-9006e6e33077.png)

-and in one minute you will get required tocken
+and in one minute you will get required tocken.
+If in one minute you will not get an email with a response, please, check spam box.

 </details>